Workaholics are never really workaholics.

 - It’s why Bill Gates is still making a difference.

 Nile was 69 in September.
 Bill is 66 and Arnie is 74.
 None of them need the money.
 What they do need, is the pleasure associated with their “work”.

 Conversely, someone who finds their work frustrating, boring or stressful, pays to go on vacation… to get away from work!
 They spend a tiny amount of time each year, doing what they truly want to do.
 They have the equation completely the wrong way round.

 If you get paid for doing what you love, you may be a passion-aholic.
 You could be a joy-aholic or even a pleasure-aholic.
 But you’re not a workaholic.
 No one is addicted to working just for the sake of work.

 - Work without meaning is a way to pay the bills.

 - Work without meaning is stressful.

-- Work without meaning leaves you doing things you don’t want to do, for the majority of your adult life.
+- Work without meaning leaves you doing things you don’t want to do, for the majority of your life.
+That’s just wrong!

 If work feels like work for too many days in a row, take action.
-Find what you love and make that your “work”.
-Transform your business from something you work in, to something that fills you with joy and passion.
+Transform your business from something you work in, to something that fills you with joy, passion and pleasure.